xemantic/java-2-times-faster-than-c/README.md

 they are pretty common, and I have a feeling that these cases are rarely covered in microbenchmarks.
 If there is a minimal thing I want to achieve with this experiment, it is to convince myself and the others, to always question certain dogmas of modern software development and validity of certain arguments in given context.
-Please check issue [#2](../../issues/2) as an exemplum of what I am referring to.
+Please check issue [#2](../../issues/2) as an example of what I am referring to.

+## Speeding up GO version

+Following the same aspiration of speeding up C version , is to keep the code simplistic as possible as you can see running the code with profiler (add --cpuprofile=./profile.out) ,time spent mostly on object allocation and GC.
+At the code level we can optimize the datastructure and allocation alongside fine tune the initial garbage collection target percentage or take control of the GC and run it manually.

 ## Does it have any practical implications?